liujingbreak/manual-chunk-plugin/README.md

 Or I can also combine `lib` and `vendor-lib` into a single chunk, every combination is under my explicit controll.

-The good thing of this plugin in contrast with CommonChunkPlugin is, it is very streightforward to understand how chunks are actually splitted, but CommonChunkPlugin will decide splitting depends on *how often* a module is referred by other chunk, and you may need to manuly put "vendor" chunk in config file it you want to split more than 1 common chunk, which is not the part I want it to be `manual`.
+The good part of this plugin in contrast with CommonChunkPlugin is that, it is very streightforward to understand how chunks are actually splitted, but as for CommonChunkPlugin you may need to manually put "vendor" chunk in config file it you want to split more than 1 common chunk, which is not the part I want it to be `manual`.

 It plugin doesn't come up with unit test file, because it is just seperated from my company's common architecture project [https://github.com/dr-web-house](https://github.com/dr-web-house) ([Document](http://dr-web-house.github.io)) as a part and covered by its integration test.